 Click Save & Continue and exit out of the confirmation prompt and you are now all set.

-The analysis process of your cloud spend does take 24 hours by Continuous Efficiency.
+The analysis process of your cloud spend does take 24 hours by Cloud Cost Management.
 You are now well on your way to saving money!

 The Harness Platform – Supercharging your Experience

-Continuous Efficiency is a pillar in the Harness Platform.
-The genesis of Continuous Efficiency was enabling and addressing our own FinOps challenges.
+Cloud Cost Management is a pillar in the Harness Platform.
+The genesis of Cloud Cost Management was enabling and addressing our own FinOps challenges.
 Getting the reins on cloud costs is challenging for organizations of all sizes as reported in our 2020 Report on SaaS Cloud Spend.
-With Continuous Efficiency and the new ability to take a trial, the proof is really in the pudding.
+With Cloud Cost Management and the new ability to take a trial, the proof is really in the pudding.
 Be sure to sign up and start saving on cloud costs, today!

-Do you want to learn more about which tools there are out there?
+Do you want to learn more about what other tools there are out there?
 We mapped out the top cloud cost management tools to consider.